How to Read a Hospital Monitor and Interpret Key Parameters

 Respiratory Rate (RR) Breaths per minute 12-20 breaths per minute

-Knowing these numbers can help you feel confident when you see monitors such as MedLinket's Memorabilia, Masimo 1863, Nellcor M1192T, or Masimo 4050 in use.
+Knowing these numbers can help you feel confident when you see monitors with accessories such as Masimo LNOP DCI SpO2 sensors, Nellcor M1192T, or Mindray finger clip SpO2 sensors in use.
 Understanding how to read a hospital monitor ensures you are informed and reassured about your health status.
+For a full overview of every accessory type used with patient monitors, see our Patient Monitor Accessories: Complete Guide by Parameter Type.

 How to Read a Hospital Monitor